Navigate the guidance here

 These are important questions when looking to get a basic DBS disclosure.
 See later in this guide.

-Making use of the changes in 2014
+Making use of the changes made in October 2023

 Understanding the rehabilitation periods